To Your Health

 Understand Your Headache and Your Treatment Options

-By K. Jeffrey Miller, DC, DABCO and Danielle Vann, DC
+By K. Jeffrey Miller, DC, MBA and Danielle Vann, DC

 According to the World Health Organization, an estimated 47 percent of the adult population have experienced a headache at least once in the past year.
 This fact makes it clear why headaches are one of the most common disorders and among the most common reasons people seek professional health care.